ita-social-projects/horondi_client_fe/README.md

-# Hondri
+# Horondi
-Frontend app for the `Hondri` online store
+Frontend app for the `Horondi` online store
 ## Rules and guidelines
 - Redux
     - For each entity we should have separate folder